 Last week the brewery installed two new 240-barrel external fermenters at their existing production facility (212 South Green St, Morganton, NC).
 Two more identical vessels are scheduled to arrive in Morganton next week.
 The 11,000-pound tanks were custom-built by Marks Design and Metal Works (Vancouver, WA) at a total investment cost of $300,000.
+They might need to consider something similar to Austin warehouse space rental rates if they keep expanding at this rate!

 The new tanks are slated to remain full at all times with the company’s four best-selling brands: Catawba White Zombie White Ale, Catawba HOPness Monster IPA, Palmetto Huger Street IPA, and Palmetto Amber Ale.
 Fermentation capacity will be increased by over 50% as a result of these tanks alone – from the current level of about 20,000 barrels per year, to over 30,000 barrels with the new tanks.